Government of Vermont: Federal

 As in the rest of the United States, the state government does not take direction from the federal government.
 However, the people of Vermont elect representatives to the federal government which pass federal laws and also recommend federal judicial appointments each of which may ultimately affect Vermont citizens.

 Congressional Delegates

-Based on U.S. census data, Vermont has one member in the House of Representatives:
+Based on U.S. census data, Vermont has had one member in the House of Representatives since 1933.

 Like all states, Vermont has two senators in the US Senate.

 Judicial

 Federal court cases are handled in the United States District Court for the District of Vermont, which are subject to review by the Second Circuit Court of Appeals headquartered in New York City.
 By law judges and attorneys are nominated by the President and confirmed by the Senate.

 Joint authority

 There is at least one agency which is jointly run by the Legislative and Executive branches.
 This is the Vermont Telecommunications Authority, which is supposed to make high-speed internet access available to all Vermonters by the end of 2010.